IHE/ITI.Topologies/topologies.md

 **Figure 1:46.8.1-1: Organization-specific Endpoint Hosted by the Organization**

-Suppose instead Organization A is a subsidiary of its parent, B. B provides IT services and support to its subsidiaries, but the subsidiaries have complete control over their endpoints including the data they return and the trust relationships with those that might want access to the endpoint.
-In this case, B would be the managing organization and A is part of B, but the Endpoint is pointed at by Organization A to communicate that the Endpoint is logically "owned by" A:
+Suppose instead Organization A is a subsidiary of its parent, B. B provides IT services and support to its subsidiaries, but each subsidiary has a unique document sharing endpoint that behaves identically to if it had hosted its own endpoint.
+The Endpoint is pointed at by Organization A to communicate that the Endpoint is logically "owned by" A, while it points to B as the managingOrganization to indicate that B is providing technical support for the endpoint:

 ![Organization Specific Endpoint Hosted by a Parent](images/dir-org-specific-endpoint-parent.png)

 **Figure 1:46.8.1-2: Organization-specific Endpoint Hosted by Parent**

 Suppose a similar relationship between organizations C and D, but where D is not a parent organization to C, rather it is a third party affiliate that provides IT services and support.
-In that case, use of the OrganizationAffiliation resource is more appropriate:
+In that case, the OrganizationAffiliation Resource might be used to convey the relationship rather than Organization.partOf:

 ![Organization Specific Endpoint Hosted by an Affiliate](images/dir-org-specific-endpoint-affil.png)

 **Figure 1:46.8.1-3: Organization-specific Endpoint Hosted by Affiliation**

-Another similar relationship between E and F might exist, but E handles support for other entities on the network.
+Another similar relationship between E and F might exist, but E handles network support for its own endpoint.
 In that case, E is still the managing organization, and F need not be represented in the directory at all:

 ![Organization Specific Endpoint Hosted By Unrepresented Intermediary](images/dir-org-specific-endpoint-inter.png)